Repairing and Rebuilding After a Flood

 • There may be financial assistance for major projects like elevating the building above the flood level.
 Call the Community Development Department about funding help for protecting your house or business from flood damage.
 Some of these sources of assistance are pre-disaster grants from FEMA and some are grants available after a disaster declaration.

-• If you have a flood insurance policy and your building is substantially damaged, you could receive an additional claim payment to help cover the cost of meeting the rebuilding requirements.
+• If you have an NFIP flood insurance policy and your building is substantially damaged, you could receive an additional claim payment to help cover the cost of meeting the rebuilding requirements.

 • Louisiana State University has ideas for “rebuilding safer, stronger, smarter” so your building will be better protected from the next flood.
 See Safer, Stronger, Smarter.

-• Substantially damaged buildings will have to be elevated or otherwise brought into compliance with the codes for new buildings.
+• Substantially damaged buildings will have to be elevated or otherwise brought into compliance with the floodplain development codes for new buildings.

 • Therefore, if the Community Development staff think your building may be substantially damaged, you should not make major repairs (unless the building presents a safety hazard) until you find out the final disposition.